-You may not know, but the Italian frittata and the French omelette are two different preparations, albeit very similar.
+You may not know, but the Italian frittata and the French omelette have two different methods, albeit very similar.

 The French omelette, on the other hand, has only one: eggs.
 Just whisk them with a pinch of salt and then cook them in a pan.

-Today we bring you a quick and easy recipe for a frittata made with peas and thyme, perfect as an appetizer or to accompany a fresh salad.
+With this Frittata we bring you a quick and tasty way to enjoy an Italian frittata made with peas and thyme, perfect both as an appetizer and as main course with a fresh salad as side-dish.
 Depending on how many guests you are expecting, you can change the amount of eggs used for the frittata: 4-5 eggs for 2 people and up to 8 for 4 people.

 Serves: 4 | Preparation time: 10 mins | Cooking time: 10-15 mins